Does capitalization matter in email addresses?

 On the other hand, writing email subject lines entirely in lowercase (small letters) can be beneficial.

-Some marketers find that lowercase subject lines can increase email open rates.
+Some marketers find that lowercase subject lines increase email open rates.
 Others find the opposite.

-However, the potential increase in click-through and reply rates aren’t the only factor to weigh up here.
+However, the potential increase in click-through and reply rates isn’t the only factor to weigh up here.

 Some audiences may view the use of lowercase as unprofessional (it is, after all, technically incorrect not to start a sentence with a capital letter).
 Others may prefer it.

-Be careful not to assume that certain demographics, like younger generations who were brought up using the internet and “text-speak”, tend to be less concerned with traditional grammar rules.
+Be careful not to assume that certain demographics, such as younger generations who were raised using the internet and “text-speak”, are less concerned with traditional grammar rules.

 The best advice here is to run your own tests.